mstevetodd/EngineDriver_Home/docs/operation/faq.rst

   A1.
 Change the function button defaults in |ed|, for locos without Roster Entries

   A2.
-Roster entries include function button labels, and can be changed in JMRI
+Roster entries include function button labels, and can be changed when defined to the server

 Q. My locos have different functions but all the Function buttons appear the same for every locomotive